o3de/o3de.org/content/docs/user-guide/programming/serialization/register-objects.md

 ---
+linkTitle: Register Objects
 title: Register Objects for Serialization
-description: Register objects in the O3DE engine for JSON or XML serialization.
+description: Learn how to register objects in Open 3D Engine (O3DE) for JSON or XML serialization.
 weight: 100
 ---

- Serialization in O3DE is done by registering classes with a *serialization context*, which takes information about the provided class and uses reflection mechanisms to determine which class members to emit and their types.
+Serialization in **Open 3D Engine (O3DE)** is done by registering classes with a *serialization context*.
+This context takes information about the provided class and uses reflection mechanisms to determine which class members to emit and their types.
 Serialization is controlled through the `AZ::SerializeContext` class, declared in `AZCore/Serialization/SerializeContext.h` as part of the `AzCore` library.

  Serialization requires access to an `AZ::ReflectContext` instance that can be safely cast to a `AZ::SerializeContext` object through the AzCore reflection system.
 There's a globally managed serialization context within the O3DE engine that you can retrieve through the `AZComponentApplicationBus`.